TomPlum/advent-of-code-libs/README.md

 * A test support class for testing solutions.
 Accepts a solution and expected answers for p1, p2
 * Added graph/node objets for graphing algos like Djikstra
 * Added a findTile() function to the AdventMaps so you can pass a predicate to find or null
+* Automatic scanning for Solution classes for the SolutionRunner